lmascare/utils/tips/tips_mysql.md

  * select user from mysql.user;
  * Wildcard is %.

- * create user 'lifecycle'@'localhost' identifed by 'PASSWORD';
+ * create user 'lifecycle'@'localhost' IDENTIFIED BY 'PASSWORD';
+ * create database lifecycle default character set UTF8;
  * grant all privileges on lifecycle.* to 'lifecycle'@'localhost' \
-   identified by 'PASSWORD';
+   IDENTIFIED BY 'PASSWORD';
  * grant all privileges on lifecycle.* to 'lifecycle'@'%' \
-   identified by 'PASSWORD';
+   IDENTIFIED BY 'PASSWORD';
- * create database lifecycle default character set UTF8;

  * use lifecycle;
  * CREATE TABLE hostinfo (